 The Ballard Locks

 First of all, what's a lock?
 A lock is a device constructed to allow boats and ships to pass between stretches of water that are at different levels.
 In the case of the Ballard Locks, it is a water passage that allows boats of all kinds to pass back and forth between Lake Union and the Puget Sound.
 These particular locks also function to keep the saltwater of Puget Sound out of the freshwater lakes of Seattle.
-It's fun to visit the locks and watch them in action as the various vessels enter and depart, and as the water level raises and lowers.

 The Fish Ladder at the Ballard Locks